Index bounded relative symplectic cohomology

-So any Lagrangian sphere with dimension $n\geq 3$ in a Calabi-Yau manifold is stably non-displaceable.
-This fact is known by using the Lagrangian Floer cohomology of $S$, see Theorem L \cite{FOOO}.
-But by using the Mayer-Vietoris property, we can get more from the above lemma.
-Note that $SH_{M}(U)$ is zero in degree two hence cannot be isomorphic to the quantum cohomology of $M$.
-Therefore, the Mayer-Vietoris property shows that the complement of $U$ in $M$ is stably non-displaceable.
 This result is new and it contrasts to the case where the ambient space is not Calabi-Yau: a Weinstein neighborhood $U$ of a Lagrangian sphere can be compactified to be a quadric hypersurface $Q^{n}\subset \mathbb{C}P^{n+1}$.
 Note that $Q^{n}$ is a monotone symplectic manifold, and the complement of $U$ in $Q^{n}$ is a small neighborhood of a divisor $Q^{n-1}$, which is stably displaceable.

-The case of a sphere can be generalized to Riemannian manifolds with a positive Ricci curvature.

-\begin{lemma}(see Theorem 19.4 \cite{M}) Let $(L, g)$ be a closed Riemannian manifold of dimension $n$ whose Ricci curvature satisfies $Ric_{g}\geq (n-1)C$ for some positive real number $C$.
-Then any closed geodesic on $L$ with length $\lambda$ has Morse index greater than $\lambda\sqrt{C}/\pi -1$.
-In particular, $g$ is index bounded. \end{lemma} \begin{proof} Let $\gamma$ be a closed geodesic on $L$ with length $\lambda$, then there exists an integer $l$ such that

-We cut $\gamma$ into $l+1$ segments such that each of the first $l$ segments has length slightly greater than $\pi/\sqrt{C}$.
-Then by the Bonnet-Myers theorem, any geodesic segment with length greater than $\pi/\sqrt{C}$ is unstable.
-Hence each of these $l$ segments has index at least one, the index of $\gamma$ is at least $l$.